 Slow Cooker Orange Chicken Wings

 Orange chicken meets crispy chicken wings that are not fried.
-Slow Cooker Orange Chicken Wings are made in the slow cooker in a delicious orange sauce, then broiled.
+Slow Cooker Orange Chicken Wings are made in the slow cooker in a delicious orange sauce, then broiled to crisp and brown the skin.

 If you love wings, there’s nothing better than a sticky, crispy bite.
 I have to admit, I can eat almost my weight in these in one sitting.
 Eat, discard the bones, repeat.
 The leftover sauce makes for great dipping (see pic below).